SydneyCarp/CS260StartupApplication/README.md

 - Elements - I used good whitespace, sizing, and contrast in all of my pages.
 - Text - I used consistant fonts, colors, and sizes between my different sites.
 - Image - Added an image in the chat function.

+# JavaScript deliverable
+For this deliverable I implemented by JavaScript so that the application works for a single user.
+I also added placeholders for future technology.

+login - I added JavaScript for future implementation of a login feature database - Will store art ideas in the locale storage and use local storage to save and display saved ideas.
+Will be replaced with a database later
+WebSocket - I added some webSocket elements to eventually have a chatting feature application logic - I added a promise to randomly generate and display art ideas.
+Will eventually be able to save, display, and remove art ideas